Best Studio Monitors of 2024 – Six Suitability Categories For You

 The thing to note about Genelec monitors is that their sound signature straddles the thin line between hi-fi and critical monitoring.
 It might be a bit too hi-fi for some that are used to Yamaha-styled frequency responses.
 It's also not the best for those looking for a deep sub bass response although it does pair well with subwoofers.

-If you're looking for a great set of monitors for a small desk setup, the Genelec 8020D is a top pick.
+If you're looking for a great set of studio monitors for a small desk setup, the Genelec 8020D is a top pick.
 The bundled isolation solution, surprisingly good bass tightness and response makes it a great pick at this price point.

 Specifications